yifanwu0909/Interview-Prep/ML_Questions.md

 | **Accuracy** | The results are not accurate. | This gives accurate and precise results. |
 | **Computation & Time** | Decision trees require low computation, thus reducing time to implement and carrying low accuracy. | This consumes more computation.
 The process of generation and analyzing is time-consuming. |
 | **Visualization** | It is easy to visualize.
 The only task is to fit the decision tree model. | This has complex visualization as it determines the pattern behind the data. |
+Random Forest is suitable for situations when we have a large dataset, and interpretability is not a major concern.
+Decision trees are much easier to interpret and understand.
+Since a random forest combines multiple decision trees, it becomes more difficult to interpret.

 [Back to TOC](#ML-Questions)